-When talking about metrics and dashboards, it’s all a matter of perspective–Who’s going to be looking at the data?
-Dashboards should be tailored to the audience, and not the data sources or the business units the data is reported to.
-After all, different business roles require different information, right?
+When talking about CIO’s dashboard and metrics, it’s all a matter of perspective–Who will be looking at the data?
+Dashboards should be tailored to the audience and not the data sources or the business units in the data reported.
+After all, different business roles require different information.

-While you may think that it’s all about the numbers and data crunching, would you be surprised to know that there’s a secret to all this?
-Keep reading and I’ll tell you what it is.
+While you may think it’s all about the numbers and data crunching, would you be surprised to know there’s a secret to all this?
+Keep reading, and I’ll tell you what it is.

 Simply put, CIO metrics don’t often mesh with overall business metrics.
 It’s the difference between transaction-based metrics and business-oriented metrics.
 How can CIOs manage this delicate balance?

 The Technology Business Management Council commissioned a study by Forrester Research on this very topic

 The report found that there are three areas that CIOs must focus on to get that balance just right:

 - Upper management should communicate in “business” terms with each other.

 - CIOs should work with their upper management partners to drive an agreed-upon governance process.

 Choosing the right metrics to report on is always a challenge, especially for CIOs trying to maintain that balance of business and IT.
 To do that, the report outlines five ways to ensure that you’re picking the right metrics to report on.